oswalya/ansible-jenkins-master/README.md

 - install plugins

 What this role not (yet) includes:
-- configuration of jenkins (e.g. users, security, executors, system configuration...)
+- most configuration areas of jenkins (e.g. users)
 - customization
 - automated job generation

 Supported systems
 - RedHat based systems (RHEL, CentOS)
+- Ubuntu (Not yet fully working -> security is always on)

 # Requirements
 - Ansible needs to be installed on your machine